It's a plain text format for writing structured documents, based on formatting conventions from email and Usenet.

 That is, without any other plugins or configurations, by only using Document Node, you will get all your code syntax-highlighted in all places, as well as your website, blog, or online documentation.

+When you start typing the code block language, there will be auto-complete available.
 As references, please see below for a complete list of supported languages.